Are There K-1 Visa Restrictions In the New Proclamation?

 3. The two people must have met each other in person at least once over the past two years and be legally free to marry.

 An experienced K-1 visa lawyer can help to determine a couple’s eligibility for the K-visa program, and the steps to take.
 Mario Godoy and the other immigration attorneys at the Godoy Law Office can assess your situation and advise you on your best options.
-Call today at 855-554-6369.
+Reach out today to get started on your case.